-- Forward movement of the screw to fill the mold with melt and to pass the injected melt under high pressure.
+- The propelling movement of the screw helps to fill the mold cavity with the molten resins which passes the injected resin under high pressure.

-First, we use a hopper and runner system to place the granular plastic into a heating barrel carefully.
+A hopper and runner system is used to place the raw plastic resins into a heating barrel carefully.

 There’s a reciprocating screw inside the barrel which creates heat with a frictional force with heater bands.
 The plastic melts there.

 As the machine is still moving (with the help of the screw), the plastic is then injected through a nozzle from where it gets inside a mold cavity through a gate system.
 It almost looks like a tunnel.

 Finally, we get the desired shape of the plastic resins, which cools as it is inside the cavity.